eunbeejang/SeattleAirBNB/README.md

 ### Result
-- According to my analysis, the popularity of a listing is defined by type and the location of the property.
-The trend differs by the room_type (ie. entire place, private room, and shared room).
-For listings with ehtire place, most popular listings were Bed&Breakfast, Cabin, and Camper/RV located in Rainier Valley, Queen Anne, Northgate, and Ballard.
+- According to my analysis, the type and location of a property define the popularity of a listing.
+The trend differs from the room_type (i.e. entire place, private room, and shared room).
+For listings with the entire place, the most popular listings were Bed&Breakfast, Cabin, and Camper/RV located in Rainier Valley, Queen Anne, Northgate, and Ballard.
 For listings with private rooms, Bed&Breakfast, Cabin in Downtown and Queen Anne were popular.
-For shared units, apartments in University District was the most popular listing type.
+For shared units, apartments in University District were the most popular listing type.

 - The overall trend shows declining occupancy rates throughout the year 2016.
-This means that AirBNB renting activity in Seattle is decreasing.
-However, surge of rental activities are observed between April and August 2016 and there is another spike in renting activities in January 2017, which could be contributed by the end-of-the-year holiday season.
-If Seattle AirBNB marketing team is to start a campaign, they should aim for users booking for summer vacation or near the end of the year.
+This means that Airbnb renting activity in Seattle is decreasing.
+However, a surge in rental activities is observed between April and August 2016.
+There is another spike in renting activities in January 2017, which could be contributed by the end-of-the-year holiday season.
+Suppose a host is aiming to make a more significant profit in the Seattle area.
+In that case, they should target users booking for summer vacation or near the end of the year holiday.

-- For modelling the price of listings, I utilized data columns related to the accommodation details without any host-written descriptions or image of the property.
+- For modelling the listings' price, I utilized data columns related to the accommodation details without any host-written descriptions or images of the property.
 Using a linear regression model, the rsquared score for training data was 56% and 52% for testing data.
-This shows that the model is hard to generalize the pricing of listing properties using the data columns provided.
-However, when analyzed the coefficients, property type and location(neighbourhood) appears to be the main factors for pricing for given data.
+This shows that the model is hard to generalize listing properties' pricing using the data columns provided.
+However, when analyzed, the coefficients, property type and location(neighbourhood) appears to be the main factors for pricing for given data.

 ### Blog